NyteshadeXT/PF2e-Core-Vault/3-Rules/Battlezoo Bestiary Monster Parts/The Three Variants.md

 **Full Variant:** With this option, the GM replaces all or nearly all wealth with this subsystem.

 **Light Variant:** With this option, the GM replaces only currency with this subsystem.
 Other magic items still exist, even weapons and armor upgraded with runes as presented in the _Pathfinder Core Rulebook_.
 This is easy to apply and has the flexibility of using plenty of magic items from other sources, but the disadvantage is that there won't be enough ingredients for more than a few items in the party to be built using this subsystem without being behind in item levels.
-So the party will likely have only a few refined items total, most likely with only moderate levels of imbuing.
+So the party will likely have only a few synthesized items total, most likely with only moderate levels of awakening.

 Alternatively, the GM can simply add the Light variant without removing other rewards.
 This produces PCs who are a little more powerful in terms of gear than expected.

 **Hybrid Variant:** This option is halfway between the other two; the GM replaces about half of permanent items, as well as currency, with this subsystem, while keeping the rest, as well as all consumables.
 Because this variant replaces half but not all the permanent items, this is the most difficult variant for a GM to apply to a pre-published adventure.
-However, it provides enough materials for the party to have an assortment of refined items while maintaining permanent and consumable magic items.
+However, it provides enough materials for the party to have an assortment of synthesized items while maintaining permanent and consumable magic items.

 # Identifying Monster Part Items